Language: EN

 } while ($counter < 10);

 Finally, Python does not have a DO-WHILE loop, it only has a WHILE loop.
-So it would have to be converted to the equivalent, as we have seen above
+Therefore, it would need to be converted to the equivalent, as we saw earlier

 counter = 0